Stevens–Johnson syndrome: Causes

 SJS is thought to arise from a disorder of the immune system.
 The immune reaction can be triggered by drugs or infections.
-Genetic factors are associated with a predisposition to SJS.
-The cause of SJS is unknown in one-quarter to one-half of cases.
+Genetic factors are associated with a predisposition to SJS such as individuals expressing the human leukocyte antigen (i.e. HLA) serotypes HLA-B15:02 or HLA-A31:01 The cause of SJS is unknown in one-quarter to one-half of cases.
 SJS, SJS/TEN, and TEN are considered a single disease with common causes and mechanisms.

-Individuals expressing certain human leukocyte antigen (i.e. HLA) serotypes (i.e. genetic alleles), genetical-based T cell receptors, or variations in their efficiency to absorb, distribute to tissues, metabolize, or excrete (this combination is termed ADME) a drug are predisposed to develop SJS.
+Individuals with variations in their efficiency to absorb, distribute to tissues, metabolize, or excrete a drug are predisposed to develop SJS.

 Medications

 Although SJS can be caused by viral infections and malignancies, the main cause is medications.
 A leading cause appears to be the use of antibiotics, particularly sulfa drugs.
 Between 100 and 200 different drugs may be associated with SJS.
 No reliable test exists to establish a link between a particular drug and SJS for an individual case.
 Determining what drug is the cause is based on the time interval between first use of the drug and the beginning of the skin reaction.
 Drugs discontinued more than 1 month prior to onset of mucocutaneous physical findings are highly unlikely to cause SJS and TEN.
 SJS and TEN most often begin between 4 and 28 days after culprit drug administration.
 A published algorithm (ALDEN) to assess drug causality gives structured assistance in identifying the responsible medication.

-SJS may be caused by the medications rivaroxaban, vancomycin, allopurinol, valproate, levofloxacin, diclofenac, etravirine, isotretinoin, fluconazole, valdecoxib, sitagliptin, oseltamivir, penicillins, barbiturates, sulfonamides, phenytoin, azithromycin, oxcarbazepine, zonisamide, modafinil, lamotrigine, nevirapine, pyrimethamine, ibuprofen, ethosuximide, carbamazepine, bupropion, telaprevir, and nystatin.
-Genetic susceptibility plays a significant role in drug-induced Stevens-Johnson syndrome.
+SJS may be caused by the medications rivaroxaban, vancomycin, allopurinol, valproate, levofloxacin, diclofenac, etravirine, isotretinoin, fluconazole, valdecoxib, sitagliptin, oseltamivir, penicillins, barbiturates, sulfonamides, phenytoin, azithromycin, oxcarbazepine, zonisamide, modafinil, lamotrigine, nevirapine, pyrimethamine, ibuprofen, ethosuximide, carbamazepine, bupropion, telaprevir, furosemide, and nystatin.
+Genetic susceptibility plays a significant role in drug-induced Stevens–Johnson syndrome.
 Individuals who carry HLA-B15:02 or HLA-A31:01 are at substantially increased risk of carbamazepine-induced Stevens–Johnson syndrome.

-Medications that have traditionally been known to lead to SJS, erythema multiforme, and toxic epidermal necrolysis include sulfonamide antibiotics, penicillin antibiotics, cefixime (antibiotic), barbiturates (sedatives), lamotrigine, phenytoin (e.g., Dilantin) (anticonvulsants) and trimethoprim.
+Medications that have traditionally been known to lead to SJS, erythema multiforme, and toxic epidermal necrolysis include sulfonamide antibiotics, penicillin antibiotics, cefixime (antibiotic), barbiturates (sedatives), lamotrigine, phenytoin (e.g., Dilantin) (anticonvulsants), and trimethoprim.
 Combining lamotrigine with sodium valproate increases the risk of SJS.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) are a rare cause of SJS in adults; the risk is higher for older patients, women, and those initiating treatment.
 Typically, the symptoms of drug-induced SJS arise within a week of starting the medication.
 Similar to NSAIDs, paracetamol (acetaminophen) has also caused rare cases of SJS.
 People with systemic lupus erythematosus or HIV infections are more susceptible to drug-induced SJS.